rhinopotamus/just-enough-algebra/pretext/README.md

+# My Great Book

-This folder is the home for the converted pretext source files.
+Here is where the converted files will live.

+Visit <https://pretextbook.org/documentation.html> to learn more.